kepeoples/Lab5/index.md

 Hi,
 So, this result reveals that the issue is a FileNotFoundException of the input.txt file.
 The error message FileNotFoundException is thrown when the named file does not exist, the pathname is incorrect, the pathname contains non-printing characters, the pathname is relative and does not resolve correctly relative to the actual current directory of the running application, the path to the file is broken, or the named file is actually a directory.
-For further information, can you please send me your code.
+For further information, please attach a screenshot of your code.

 Student: